javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/1-finally-or-code-after/solution.md

 f(); // cleanup!
 ```

 It's `finally` that guarantees the cleanup here.
-If we just put the code at the end of `f`, it wouldn't run.
+If we just put the code at the end of `f`, it wouldn't run in these situations.